You understand Humane Animal Rescue’s Open Door policy and can support that concept and live with its consequences.

 You know how to let go.
 It can be very difficult to let go once you have become emotionally attached to an animal!
 Know that the love and attention you give to these animals means that they are much more likely to find loving, permanent homes!
 Besides, it you can’t give them back, we can’t give you more – and that’s the whole point of foster care.

 Can you place your trust in the rescue staff to decide what is best for the animals?
 Before you even meet your foster pet, the staff has spent a considerable amount of time determining which animals will benefit the most from foster care.
 No matter how cat savvy you are or how many dogs you’ve owned, nothing beats the experience of animal care professionals who handle dozens of animals each day.

-Do you have a couple of free hours to attend an orientation at the Animal Rescue League?
+Do you have a couple of free hours to attend an orientation at Humane Animal Rescue?
 Some folks like to foster pets because it’s difficult for them to see animals in a shelter environment.
 True enough, but it is important for our foster parents, staff, and shelter volunteers to see what the others do.